datapaganism/datapaganism.github.io/_posts/2021-06-10-building-a-custom-keyboard-01.md

 So I decided to look into what already exists on the market for alternatives.

-The [UHK / Ultimate Hacking Keyboard] (https://ultimatehackingkeyboard.com/), is a very nice keyboard, it's split, normal-ish layout and looks cool.
+The [UHK / Ultimate Hacking Keyboard](https://ultimatehackingkeyboard.com/), is a very nice keyboard, it's split, normal-ish layout and looks cool.
 You don't even notice the fact that one side is bigger than the other.

 But there are 2 things I don't like,
 * No function keys | function keys are cool, not just for quick saving and ALT-F4, have their uses in debugging as well.